Bubba the Love Sponge: Personal life

 In October 1998, Clem legally changed his name to Bubba the Love Sponge Clem.
 That year, he lost 148 pounds, going from 488 to 340.
 Clem does not smoke, drink alcohol, or use drugs.

 Clem has been married twice; his first marriage lasted 91 days.
 He said "things got sticky" after he wanted to make it in radio and had to develop in different cities and his wife preferred to stay in Terre Haute.
-In January 2007, Clem married Heather Cole at the First Baptist Church of St. Petersburg, Florida.
-Hulk Hogan was Clem's best man.
+In January 2007, Clem married model Heather Cole at the First Baptist Church of St. Petersburg, Florida.
+Hulk Hogan was Clem's best man, and Howard Stern, and many of his staff members attended.
 The couple agreed to separate in March 2011, and Clem filed for divorce that September.
-Clem has a son, Tyler, from a previous relationship; Hogan is his godfather.
+Clem has a son from a previous relationship; Hogan is his godfather.

 In 2012, Clem started a four-year relationship with Nicole L'Ange.
 In February 2017, she requested an order of protection against Clem, claiming he had abused her "emotionally and physically".
 Clem denied the allegations, and the case was settled out of court that March.

 In June 2017, Clem put his St. Petersburg home up for sale.